 The Seed Grant instrument is intended to provide a space for collaboration, innovation, experiments, and exploring new methods.
 These are small-scale projects that will help researchers from different faculties to come together and plant a research seed that can flower in the future.

-We encourage prospective applicants to carefully read the details below and the webpage for more information on the strategic goals of each theme:
+We encourage prospective applicants to carefully read the details below and the webpage for more information on the strategic goals of the Healthy Future theme.